SamarMoamer/real-time-task-manager/README.md

 Open a Pull Request

-📜 License
+License
-This project is licensed under MIT License © [Your Name]
+This project is licensed under MIT License © [Samar]

-✨ Tips to Improve
+ Tips to Improve
 Add screenshots or GIFs of the dashboard and task flow

 Include Postman collection for API testing